marioscrock/kaiju/README.md

 _Kaiju_ is an artifact based on the [Esper engine](http://www.espertech.com/) and implementing event-driven observability in container orchestration through Kubernetes.

+The content of this repository is discussed in details in:
+> Mario Scrocca, Riccardo Tommasini, Alessandro Margara, Emanuele Della Valle, and Sherif Sakr.
+2020. _The Kaiju project: enabling event-driven observability_.
+In Proceedings of the 14th ACM International Conference on Distributed and Event-based Systems (DEBS ’20).
+Association for Computing Machinery, New York, NY, USA, 85–96.
+DOI:https://doi.org/10.1145/3401025.3401740

 Key aspects:
 - _Kaiju_ can process observations (i.e. metrics, logs and traces) as events in real-time
 - _Kaiju_ is an easily-pluggable solution for companies already implementing projects of the CNCF stack